 It is straightforward to extend this formula to the 3D case, in which the grid spacing is computed by taking the average of the four corner points at each cell face.
 Fig. 3 shows an example of computed results.
-Fig. 3(a) shows a grid around a ship hull, in which the grid points k=5 (k is the number in ζ -direction, with k=1 being at solid wall) is relocated by linear interpolation toward the k=4 points with the new distance between k=4 and k=5 being only 1% of the original value.
+Fig. 3(a) shows a grid around a ship hull, in which the grid points k=5 (k is the number in ζ -direction, with k=1 being at solid wall) is relocated by linear interpolation toward the k=4 points with the new distance between k=4 and k=5 being only 1% of the original.
 The arrows in the figure shows its location.
 Fig. 3(b) shows the pressure contours obtained using the upwind differencing U. Fig. 3(c) shows a similar result using the upwind differencing NU.
 Comparing the two figures, it is evident that the differencing NU produces a result better than the differencing U when the grid spacing is not uniform.

-It should be noted that the differencing NU does not
+It should be noted that the differencing NU does not remedy the adverse effect of grid singularities such as kinks and skewness.

-Fig. 3(a) Grid with sudden change in ζ -spacing at k = 5 (arrows).
+Fig. 3(a) Grid with sudden change in ζ -spacing at k=5.

-Fig. 3(b) Pressure contours by the upwind differencing U. $Re=10^4$, $\Delta C_P=0.02$.
+Fig. 3(b) Pressure contours by the upwind differencing U. $R_e = 10^4$, $\Delta C_P = 0.02$.

-Fig.3(c) Pressure contours by the upwind differencing NU. $Re=10^4$, $\Delta C_P=0.02$.
+Fig. 3(c) Pressure contours by the upwind differencing NU. $R_e = 10^4$, $\Delta C_P = 0.02$.